wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 ![!BOLA trigger](../images/user-guides/bola-protection/trigger-enabled-state.png)

-Each protected API endpoint will be highlighted with the corredponding icon in the API structure, e.g.:
+Each protected API endpoint will be highlighted with the corresponding icon in the API structure, e.g.:

 ![!BOLA trigger](../images/about-wallarm-waf/api-discovery/endpoints-protected-against-bola.png)

+You can filter API endpoints by the BOLA auto protection state.
+The corresponding parameter is available under the **Others** filter.

 ## Security of data uploaded to the Wallarm Cloud